Share:

 Conclusion

-In short: a promotion near retirement can be financially worthwhile, particularly if you have final salary benefits.
-The CARE scheme rewards consistent pay progression more than last-minute jumps, but even there, late-career promotions help a little.
-For those with split pensions, promotions have a double benefit and are often worth considering.
+Promotions close to retirement can be financially worthwhile — especially if you have final salary benefits.
+CARE rewards steady progression more than last-minute jumps, but late promotions still help.
+With split pensions, promotions often deliver a double benefit.

 This article provides general information only and is not financial advice.
-For tailored guidance, consider speaking with an independent financial adviser or using resources such as Teachers’ Pensions.
+Consider independent financial advice and official Teachers’ Pensions resources.